ghozzza/caer-finance/README.md

 ## How We Achieve Cross-Chain Capability
 ![Flowchart Screenshot](https://caer-fi.gitbook.io/~gitbook/image?url=https%3A%2F%2F1010550430-files.gitbook.io%2F%7E%2Ffiles%2Fv0%2Fb%2Fgitbook-x-prod.appspot.com%2Fo%2Fspaces%252FxRSOS0hj1VBPl9GetrLn%252Fuploads%252FkdSU02m0gVfJffuEYOO5%252FNetwork%2520A.png%3Falt%3Dmedia%26token%3Db86b0df4-40d0-4caf-a51a-93b9c87d3d3e&width=768&dpr=2&quality=100&sign=aac57a0c&sv=2)
-To enable seamless cross-chain lending and borrowing in Caér, we utilize a structured process that ensures security and efficiency.
-Our system leverages the Application-Specific Sequencer (ASS), Espresso confirmations, and solvers to facilitate interactions across different chains.
-ASS plays a crucial role in verifying data across chains, ensuring valid transactions, and maintaining system integrity.
+This diagram illustrates the cross-chain lending and borrowing mechanism in Caér, powered by the Pharos and Arbitrum networks.
+The system ensures trustless execution, fast finality, and secure interoperability using Application-Specific Sequencer (ASS), Espresso Finality, Solvers, and Supra Oracle.

 ### Cross-Chain Lending Workflow

 1. **User Collateral Deposit**
-   The user deposits 1 WETH as collateral on Chain A.
+   The user deposits 1 PAXG (tokenized gold) as collateral on Chain A (Pharos).

 2. **User Loan Request**
-   The user initiates a request to borrow 100 USDC on Chain B.
+   The user initiates a request to borrow 100 USDC on Chain B (Arbitrum).

+3. **Oracle Price Feed (via Supra Oracle)**
+   Before processing the loan, Supra Oracle provides the real-time USD value of 1 PAXG, ensuring that the collateral meets the required Loan-to-Value (LTV) ratio.

-3. **ASS Verification**
+4. **ASS Verification**
-   ASS verifies the deposit on Chain A to ensure the user has sufficient collateral.
+   ASS verifies the deposit on Chain A and uses the price data from Supra to confirm the user's collateral is sufficient.
+The ASS cross-checks the deposit and price status before approving the loan request.

-4. **Espresso Confirmation & ASS Signature Generation**
-   Finality achieved within ~15 seconds via Espresso; ASS then signs to validate transaction.
+5. **Espresso Confirmation & ASS Signature Generation** The sequencer leverages Espresso confirmations to ensure transaction finality within sub-15 seconds.Once confirmed, ASS generates a signature, verifying that the deposit exists, the price is valid, and the loan request is approved.

-5. **Transaction Processing**
+6. **Transaction Processing**
-   Transaction with ASS signature is submitted on Chain B.
+   The generated ASS signature is embedded into the transaction, enabling secure execution on Chain B.

-6. **Solver Loan Execution**
+7. **Solver Loan Execution**
-   Solver confirms the request and releases 100 USDC to the user on Chain B.
+   The solver, upon receiving the verified ASS signature, releases 100 USDC to the user's address on Chain B. By integrating ASS, Supra, and Espresso, Caér ensures trustless execution, accurate collateral valuation, and fast cross-chain finality—making lending and borrowing secure, scalable, and RWA-friendly.

 > **Note:**
 > For the purposes of this hackathon, we are using mock tokens to simulate transactions and interactions within the platform.
 Additionally, the platform is operating on a testnet environment.